carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/04-AstronomyWorkflowExample.md

 When I run I get the following output.
 Your output will differ because the number of candidates is random.
-Here you can see that I go zero candidates fro the 20deg_10_deg pointing, so there are just two items in my output channel.
+Here you can see that I got zero candidates for the 20deg_10_deg pointing, so there are just two items in my output channel.
 ~~~
 $ nextflow run astro_wf.nf
 N E X T F L O W  ~  version 22.10.1